 About Frank Rietta

-Frank Rietta is specialized in working with startups, new Internet businesses, and in developing with the Ruby on Rails platform to build scalable businesses.
+Frank Rietta is a web application security consultant, software developer, author, and speaker.
 He is a computer scientist with a Masters in Information Security from the College of Computing at the Georgia Institute of Technology.
 He teaches about security topics and is a contributor to the security chapter of the 7th edition of the "Fundamentals of Database Systems" textbook published by Addison-Wesley.